 The most important point to remember is that you must not engage in any intellectual examination while practicing concentration.
 This means: do not start examining, appreciating, understanding, or condemning your object of visualization.
 Just focus on the object and try your utmost to maintain your focus.
 Your mind is going to wander off every few seconds, bring it back.
 You may also want to read about the practice of Trataka to improve concentration.

-Important notes on the practice to improve concentration
+Important notes on the practice of improving concentration

-How to build the practice to improve concentration.
+How to build the practice of improving concentration:

 For the next forty days, resolve to practice concentration every day for thirty minutes divided into two crisp sessions of fifteen minutes or three of ten each.